Frequently Asked Questions

 Basic dental care includes:

-What happens in a dental emergency (relief of pain)?
+What happens in a dental emergency?

 Will the dental care my child currently receives still be free?

-Yes, we would prefer to have whanau/family dental checks together, where possible.
+Yes, we would prefer to have family/whānau dental checks together, where possible.

 Can I schedule my children’s dental appointment for during the school holidays?